jn7241/WebProject1/README.md

 - labels have simple one or two word descriptions.
 For example, titles label the mutually exclusive content in the pages in a row by row basis.
 (row 1: page content 1, row 2: page content 2, and so on...)
-- Footer clearly shows author, and has a top function, foer going up a page
+- Footer clearly shows author, and has a top function, for going up a page
 - Browser window page titles are unique and correlated with the content of the page
 - Headings are used liberally